realt0w/IEVR_Mod_Manager/README.md

 When you first launch the Mod Manager, you need to configure the following paths:

-1. Click the **"⚙️ Configuration"** button at the bottom of the window to open the Configuration window
+1. Click the **"⚙️ Configuration"** button at the bottom of the window

 2. Configure the following paths:
    - **Game Path**: Click "Browse" next to "🎮 Game path:" and select your Inazuma Eleven Victory Road installation folder